StefanoAllesina/skwara_et_al_2022/code/README.md

 type will be excluded as well.
 For example, in the file `kuebbing_2015_non_natives.csv`, row 22 contains a replicate of the community `as + fa`.
 By selecting this row, all communities of the same type are excluded from the fit.

-When plotting, the out-of-fit prediction has colored boxplots, while the in-fit data is plotted in white:
+When plotting, the out-of-fit prediction is reported using colored boxplots, while the in-fit data is plotted in white:

 ``` r
 source("general.R")